The Bondi to Bronte Walk (Highlights and Map)

 3. Mackenzies Point

-At the end of that path is a set of stairs going up to a lookout from where you can enjoy fantastic views of Bondi Beach.
+At the end of that walkway, a set of stairs leads up to a lookout where you can take in fantastic views of Bondi Beach.

-This lookout is located on the easternmost tip of Mackenzies Point, a headland between Bondi Beach and Tamarama Beach.
+This lookout sits on the easternmost tip of Mackenzies Point, a headland between Bondi Beach and Tamarama Beach.

 Views from Mackenzies Point